 Day Trip to Tucson: Best Things To Do in 24 Hours

-Heading for a Tucson day trip, but not sure what to do?
+Heading for a day trip to one of Arizona’s most sun-soaked desert cities, but not sure what to do?

-In this guide, I’ve outlined a fun day trip to Tucson itinerary based on my best experiences during my stopover while road-tripping around the Southwest for 5 months.
+Based on my best experiences during my stopover while road-tripping around the Southwest for 5 months, I’ve outlined a fun day trip to Tucson itinerary!

 After being amazed at Sedona, I dragged my feet going to Tucson since it significantly increased my driving time, but I’m glad I did.
 Not only did I tick off another national park that is almost right in town, but I loved the Titan Missile Museum.
 But one day in Tucson is definitely enough time to get a solid feel for the city and visit its key attractions.